Contributed by Jadek & Pensa.

-Stocks that are listed on the Standard market fulfil the basic conditions for listing on the stock exchange, but are not yet mature enough for a more advanced trading segment.
+Stocks that are listed on the Standard market fulfill the basic conditions for listing on the stock exchange but are not yet mature enough for a more advanced trading segment.
 Companies whose stocks are listed on the Standard market meet the disclosure standards pursuant to Slovene legislation.

 The Bonds market of the Ljubljana Stock Exchange is structured into Bonds and Money Market Instruments.
 Money Market Instruments are further subdivided into treasury bills and commercial papers.
-An additional market is the Structured Products Market, which is subdivided into Closed-end fund shares, Fund market, Certificates, Warrants, Rights and Other products.
-For listings on the Bonds market similar criteria as for the stock exchanges is applicable.
-Nevertheless, for open-end and close-end funds additional criteria applies regulating asset management companies.
+An additional market is the Structured Products Market, which is subdivided into Closed-end fund shares, Fund market, Certificates, Warrants, Rights, and other products.
+For listings on the Bonds market, similar criteria as for the stock exchanges is applicable.
+Nevertheless, for open-end and closed-end funds, additional criteria apply to regulating asset management companies.

 2.2.
 Non-regulated market

 The Ljubljana Stock Exchange also operates SI ENTER, a multilateral trading facility (MTF).
-The purpose of SI ENTER is to enable trading in securities that are not listed on the regulated market with the purpose of enhancing transparency and achieving a better price formation that at the OTC market.
-SI ENTER also serves the purpose of listing securities of start-ups and SMEs, who do not meet the requirements or lack sufficient funding to be listed on the regulated market (described above under point 2.a).
-SI ENTER market provides for less transparency compared to the regulated market (described above under point 2.a).
+The purpose of SI ENTER is to enable trading in securities that are not listed on the regulated market with the purpose of enhancing transparency and achieving a better price formation than in the OTC market.
+SI ENTER also serves the purpose of listing securities of start-ups and SMEs, that do not meet the requirements or lack sufficient funding to be listed on the regulated market (See section 2.1.).
+SI ENTER market provides for less transparency compared to the regulated market (described above under point 2.1).
 The transparency requirements for the SI ENTER as MTF are regulated with the applicable legislation, i.e., EU Markets in Financial Instruments Regulation (No. 600/2014) (MiFIR) as well as the SI ENTER rules.

 - ADVANCE Segment, which includes: